espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Elephant Form.md

 *   **Melee** 1 trunk (reach 10 feet), **Effect** grabbing trunk;
 *   **Melee** 1 tusk (reach 10 feet), **Damage** 2d6 piercing.

-**Grabbing Trunk** A creature up to two sizes smaller that's hit by your trunk is [[Grabbed]].
+**Grabbing Trunk** A creature up to two sizes smaller that's hit by your trunk is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]].
 If you succeed at your [[Grapple]] check against a creature grabbed by your trunk, you can reposition the creature to another space within your trunk's reach.

 * * *